wp-plugins/spider-faq/readme.txt

 4.2.10  Background.Choose whether to have a background or not.
 If yes, select a background color and choose whether to apply gradient or not.
 If you choose to apply gradient, you will also need to select the gradient direction (from top to bottom, from left to right, or centered) and the two extreme points of the linear color gradient.

-4.2.11  Text color.Choose the color of the description text.
+4.2.11  Text color.Choose the color of the description text for FAQ section.

 4.2.12  Font Size.
 Define the font size of the description text.